7RU7H/Archive/Security-Disciplines/Physical-Security/Physical-Security.md

 	- "Drop" USBs
 - Bad locks are everywhere

+## Terminology

+-  Dead Bolt bolt protrudes into the frame of the door preventing it from opening
+-  Raking

-- Padlocks
+## Padlocks

-	- Found: Document recycling bins, Gates, Document boxes..
+Padlocks - found: Document recycling bins, Gates, Document boxes..

-	- Tools
+####  Padlock Shims

-		- Padlock shims - inserted between the shackle and the lock body pushes the locking lever away; reusable, may need to two on some padlocks.
+Padlock shims - inserted between the shackle and the lock body pushes the locking lever away; reusable, may need to two on some padlocks.
-			- Put on the outside and move it twisting it so that is on the inside to push the locking lever away
+1. Put on the outside
+2. Move it twisting it so that is on then on the inside to push the locking lever away

 ![](patrickneal-cackalackycon-padlockshims.png)

-Lever Bypass
+#### Lever Bypass
 ![](patrickneal-cackalackycon-leverbypass.png)

 If the back of the lock core is missing you reach through past the pins and trip the latch directly.
 Patrick consider it is easier to rake a master lock open than to use dual mast lever bypass *shanks*.

-Warded "Picks" / "Bypass Keys"
+#### Warded "Picks" / "Bypass Keys"
 ![](patrickneal-cackalackycon-wardedpicksbypasskeys.png)
 Warded is in reference to *"the two piece of metal inside the lock and they fit into the notches of the key and when you turn the key there is a single lever typically inside of there that will release the shackle that lever is typically way at the top"*.

-Actuator Bypass - American or Abus Tools
+#### Actuator Bypass - American or Abus Tools

 American 700 and 1100 series and Abus 72, other manufacturers and copy-cat manufacturers.
 1100 and Abus 72 are lock-out tag-out locks (a locks for machinery usage-safety not security)
 ![](patrickneal-cackalackycon-actuatorbypasses.png)